-Oil prices resume slide as supply glut prevails
+Oil’s price fall stalls despite supply glut

 Asian markets are also oversupplied, with traders putting excess crude into floating storage, an indicator of a glut.

 The Brent forward curve shows a clear “contango” shape, with oil for use now at deep discounts to future prices.
+This typically indicates a well-supplied market.

 Brent for January 2018 is worth around $1.50 a barrel more than Brent for August 2017, making it profitable for some traders to put oil into tankers and wait for a later sale.